Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Compared to Mana Vault, Mana Crypt only adds two colorless mana.
 However, it's free to cast and actually untaps at your untap step!
 The only downside is that you flip a coin at your upkeep (whether tapped or not) and take three damage if you lose it.
 A free two mana that actually untaps and only has a chance to damage me each turn?
 Yes, please.

 An excellent turn one spell (though it's fantastic on any move), Sol Ring simply taps for two mana.
 Even on the turn you play it, you've gained a net total of one mana, and on future rounds, it offers two.

 Just think about how overpowered this is.
 Worn Powerstone, still considered a good card, takes three times as much mana to apply the same effect, and it enters tapped!
 Sol Ring and Black Lotus are often hailed as the best artifacts in Magic, and for good reason, but unlike its banned counterpart, you can actually legally play Ring in several formats.

 We've examined the game's best mana-providing relics; here's a few suggestions to further support your theme.
 Remember, Metalworker adds mana based on the number of artifacts in your hand, and planeswalkers Daretti and Tezzeret both offer several artifact-focused traits.
 Plus, the white and red factions are particularly useful for supporting equipment spells if you lean towards the weapon subtype of artifacts.

 With thousands of supports, you can take your deck list in any direction you like.
-But for now, as we eagerly await Wizards of the Coast's next expansion of mana-producing artifacts, vote for your favorite card and I'll see you at our next MTG countdown!
+I'll see you at our next MTG countdown!

 © 2018 Jeremy Gill